zudochkin/awesome-newsletters/README.md

 * [Design Faves](https://www.designfaves.com/).
 Daily posts and exclusive articles marry the very best modern expressions and innovations from the Branding, Art and Graphic Design worlds.
 * [Hack Design](https://hackdesign.org).
 An easy to follow design course for people who do amazing things.
 * [Hacking UI](http://hackingui.com/).
 Weekly hand-picked resources for front-end developers and product managers.
-* [UX Essentials](http://uxessentials.co.uk/).
-5 best links of week about UX, UI and Product Design emailed to you every Sunday.
 * [eWebDesign](https://ewebdesign.com/).
 Latest web news and articles from industry experts.
 * [The UI Animation Newsletter](http://valhead.us2.list-manage2.com/subscribe?u=6fbaddc8c1fce7588d1a35cb2&id=8f4de2c2e5).
 The UI Animation Newsletter keeps you up to date on the best web animation, motion design, and UX resources.
 * [Web Animation Weekly](http://webanimationweekly.com/).
 A hand-picked selection of articles, videos, book reviews, and other goodies pertaining to the wonderful worlds of web animation and motion design!